 In this case, Del’s capacitor was worn out and therefore his AC’s motors couldn’t get started.

-You may also have this problem if you hear strange noises coming from the outside unit, as was the case with this homeowner from Edison.
+You may also have this problem if you hear strange noises coming from the outside unit.
 That noise is the motors struggling to turn on without the capacitor’s help.